maruwu8/NLP-Sentiment-Analysis/README.md

 This project focuses on applying machine learning algorithms to NLP tasks and developing a sentiment analysis application using the Tumblr API.
 The application, built with Streamlit, utilizes essential libraries such as scikit-learn, TensorFlow, and Keras for model training and deployment.

 ## Data and Embeddings
-The project utilizes the Sentiment140 dataset sourced from Kaggle, which consists of 1.6 million tweets.
+The project utilizes the Sentiment140 dataset sourced from Kaggle ( https://www.kaggle.com/datasets/kazanova/sentiment140 ), which consists of 1.6 million tweets.
 This dataset serves as the foundation for training and evaluating the sentiment analysis models.
-Additionally, the project utilizes Stanford's GloVe 100-dimensional word embeddings file, glove.6B.100d.txt, obtained from Kaggle.
+Additionally, the project utilizes Stanford's GloVe 100-dimensional word embeddings file, glove.6B.100d.txt, obtained from Kaggle ( https://www.kaggle.com/datasets/danielwillgeorge/glove6b100dtxt ).
 These pre-trained word embeddings enhance the models' understanding of semantic relationships between words.

 ## Algorithms Used 🎯